telerik/reporting-docs/styling/styling-reports/creating-style-rules.md

 ---
 title: Creating Style Rules
-page_title: Creating Style Rules
+page_title: Creating Style Rules at a glance
-description: Creating Style Rules
+description: "Find detailed instructions about how to create most of the available style rules, either through a Report Designer of your choice, or programmatically with C#/VB.NET code."
 slug: telerikreporting/designing-reports/styling-reports/creating-style-rules
-tags: creating,style,rules
+tags: creating, style, rules, step, by, step, designer, programmatically
 published: True
 position: 2
 previous_url: /style-creating-style-rules
 ---

-# Creating Style Rules
+# Creating different Style Rules

 Style definitions can be stored in a Style Rule.
 Style Rules can be created in the designer or in code.